Infinite Transformations

 Stamato, L., Prottoy, H. M., Higgins, E., Scheifele, L., Hamidi, F. 2024.
 Message in a Bottle: Investigating Bioart Installations as a Transdisciplinary Means of Community Engagement.
 Accepted, to appear at CHI’2024.

-Conference Presentations and Invite Talks
+Conference Presentations and Invited Talks

 Hamidi, F. 2023.
 Raaz: Transcendence through Creating Transgenic Poetic Wine.
 Presentation at Interdisciplinary Conference on Taboo, Transgression, and Transcendence, Malta.